 Make the same number of strokes on each side of the blade, with the same pressure.
 The goal here is to keep the blade balanced, having the same amount of metal on each side of the nut hole.
 Out-of-balance blades cut less well and cause excessive vibration on the mower.

-The ideal mechanism to sharpen a mower blade is an electric bench grinder, but if improperly used they can destroy your blade quickly.
+The ideal mechanism to sharpen a mower blade is an electric bench grinder, but if improperly used it can destroy your blade quickly.
 It's essential to clamp the blade at just the right angle.
 Many grinders make this simple, using attached clamps.

 If it only takes a few minutes to re-sharpen, the effort is worthwhile, since you'll save a trip to the store.
 Sometimes, though, it's simply less trouble to replace the blade.